If you have other questions, please contact our Information Service at 888-773-8888 or firstname.lastname@example.org.

 No. Fees for backcountry excursions are also excluded.

 If you do not have your pass or permit with you upon arrival at a participating location, pay the required daily admission fee and keep your proof of purchase.
-Next time you return to that location, show your receipt with your annual or seasonal pass or Discovery Pass and the cost of the daily admission fee you purchased will be refunded.
+Next time you are at a Parks Canada location, show your receipt with your annual or seasonal pass or Discovery Pass and the cost of the daily admission fee you purchased will be refunded.

 If you are not planning on returning to the location, contact them by phone (see our website) and ask how you can get a refund.